Alfresco/alfresco-ng2-components/docs/core/upload.directive.md

 #### Click mode

-For the click mode you can provide additional attributes for the File Dialog:
+In click mode you can provide extra attributes for the file dialog:

 -   **directory**, enables directory selection
 -   **multiple**, enables multiple file/folder selection